a-wong-8/Javascript-project/README.md

-# a/A auto Analyzer - An automotive data visualizer
+# a/A auto Analyzer - an automotive data visualizer

 ![Alt Text](./Screenshot%202023-07-24%20at%206.35.01%20PM.png)

 # Background